Arca Swiss style plates and clamp cross reference (last updated 2013-04-11)

 The measures have been taken by helpful readers.
 Although provided at one decimal place after the point,

-they might not be as accurate as this indicates, not everybody is a guru with a sliding ruler
+they might not be as accurate as this indicates, not everybody is a guru with a sliding ruler, least of all me ;-)

 (the measures I received on one and the same clamp vary by 0.5mm) and the clamps are not easy to measure accurately when open.